Household Responses to Phantom Riches

 Abstract

-We study household responses to "phantom riches"—the illusion of attaining substantial wealth—by using administrative data on Ponzi scheme investors.
-An event-study design exploiting staggered entry shows investors experience a 6 percent labor income loss.
+We study the consequences of investment fraud victimization using unique administrative data on Ponzi scheme investors.
+A matched control event-study design shows that the victims experience a 6% annual labor income loss.
 Income first declines when an investor joins the scheme, consistent with distorted beliefs lowering labor supply.
-The scheme’s collapse evokes a further decrease, which we attribute to financial stress caused by the collapse.
-Investors also face higher unemployment and indebtedness and shy away from delegated investments.
-The long-run income loss twice exceeds the direct investment loss and substantially adds to the social cost of fraud.
+The scheme’s collapse triggers a further decrease, which we attribute to financial stress.
+Investors also face higher indebtedness and tilt their portfolios away from delegated investments.
+The income loss persists in the long run, equals twice the direct investment loss, and substantially adds to the social cost of fraud.

 Keywords: Investment fraud, distorted beliefs, financial stress, consumer financial protection, Ponzi scheme